 Universal Design for Learning in K-12 Classrooms: Read Less [-]

 EDUC 228A Qualitative Methodology 3 Units

-Terms offered: Spring 2016, Spring 2015, Spring 2014

-The course will be organized by principal activities: group readings, book reports, expert and novice methodology presentations, in-class research and analysis, and student research.
+Terms offered: Spring 2016, Spring 2015, Spring 2014 The course will be organized by principal activities: group readings, book reports, expert and novice methodology presentations, in-class research and analysis, and student research.
 For each activity, we will look at the full breadth of methodology, from "how-to" methods and specific areas of concern to general questions including: what constitutes objective data, what are strengths and weaknesses of methods in regard to various issues, and what are the relations between theory and data?

-Qualitative Methodology: Read More [+]

-Hours & Format
+Qualitative Methodology: Read More [+] Hours & Format

 Fall and/or spring: 15 weeks - 3 hours of lecture per week

 Additional Details

 Subject/Course Level: Education/Graduate

 Grading: Letter grade.

 Instructors: Metz, Saxe

 Qualitative Methodology: Read Less [-]

 EDUC 228B Introduction to Python for Teachers 3 Units

 Terms offered: Not yet offered

 This course is designed to introduce future Computer Science teachers to fundamental disciplinary concepts through Python programming.
 The course builds on and extends concepts and skills introduced in EDUC 224 - Introduction to Block-Based Programming for Teachers.
 The first half of the course will revisit fundamental concepts from EDUC 224 using Python.
 The second half of the course will introduce students to object oriented programming.

-Introduction to Python for Teachers: Read More [+]

-Rules & Requirements
+Introduction to Python for Teachers: Read More [+] Rules & Requirements

 Prerequisites: Admission to the BE3 program

 Hours & Format

-Summer: 10 weeks - 4.5 hours of seminar per week
+Summer: 8 weeks - 5 hours of seminar per week 10 weeks - 4.5 hours of seminar per week

 Additional Details

 Subject/Course Level: Education/Graduate

 Grading: Letter grade.

 Introduction to Python for Teachers: Read Less [-] EDUC 229 Methods for Teaching Computer Science 1 Unit Terms offered: Not yet offered This course will introduce teachers to principles and practices to effectively teach introductory middle-school and high-school computer science courses.
 In particular, the course will focus on methods to support students who have been historically marginalized in computer science.
 Teachers will learn how to promote collaboration and engage in assessment in computer science classes.
-Methods for Teaching Computer Science: Read More [+] Rules & Requirements Prerequisites: Admitted to the BE3 program or Instructor approval Hours & Format Summer: 10 weeks - 1.5 hours of seminar per week Additional Details Subject/Course Level: Education/Graduate Grading: Letter grade.
+Methods for Teaching Computer Science: Read More [+] Rules & Requirements Prerequisites: Admitted to the BE3 program or Instructor approval Hours & Format Summer:

+8 weeks - 2 hours of seminar per week 10 weeks - 1.5 hours of seminar per week

+Additional Details

+Subject/Course Level: Education/Graduate

+Grading: Letter grade.
-Methods for Teaching Computer Science: Read Less [-]

-EDUC 229A Methods for Teaching Activity- Based Computer Science 1 Unit

-Terms offered: Not yet offered

-This course will introduce teachers to principles and practices to effectively teach introductory middle-school and high-school computer science courses from an activity-based approach.
-Building on the introduction to teaching methods for computer science in EDUC 229, this course will emphasize activity and laboratory-based teaching approaches that promote peer learning and collaboration in middle-school and high-school computer science classrooms.

-Methods for Teaching Activity-Based Computer Science: Read More [+]

-Rules & Requirements

-Prerequisites: Admission to the BE3 program

-Hours & Format
+Methods for Teaching Computer Science: Read Less [-] EDUC 229A Methods for Teaching Activity-Based Computer Science 1 Unit Terms offered: Not yet offered This course will introduce teachers to principles and practices to effectively teach introductory middle-school and high-school computer science courses from an activity-based approach.
+Building on the introduction to teaching methods for computer science in EDUC 229, this course will emphasize activity and laboratory-based teaching approaches that promote peer learning and collaboration in middle-school and highschool computer science classrooms.
+Methods for Teaching Activity-Based Computer Science: Read More [+] Rules & Requirements Prerequisites: Admission to the BE3 program Hours & Format Summer:

-Summer: 10 weeks - 1.5 hours of seminar per week
+8 weeks - 2.5 hours of seminar per week 10 weeks - 1.5 hours of seminar per week

 Additional Details

 Subject/Course Level: Education/Graduate

 Grading: Letter grade.